Richard Ling

 Richard Ling, also known as Rich Ling, is a prominent communications scholar specializing in mobile communication.
-He held the position of Shaw Foundation Professor of Media Technology at Nanyang Technological University, Singapore from 2013 to 2021.
+He held the position of Shaw Foundation Professor of Media Technology at Nanyang Technological University, Singapore, from 2013 to 2021.
 Having lived and worked in Norway, Ling has extensively researched the social implications of mobile communication, text messaging and mobile telephony.
 His work focuses on how mobile communication enables "micro-coordination" among teenagers and fosters social cohesion among generations.
 Recently, he has explored this phenomenon in the context of large databases and developing countries.
 Ling has published numerous papers on this topic and is widely cited.
 He was honored as a Fellow of the International Communication Association in 2016 and appointed editor of the Journal of Computer-Mediated Communication in 2017.

+As a retiree Ling engaged in environmental work with the Norwegian organization Besteforeldres Kilmaaksjonen.

 Biography

 Rich Ling, a fourth-generation Colorado native, grew up near Brighton, Colorado.
 He earned his Ph.D. in sociology from the University of Colorado, Boulder, in 1984.
 He has held teaching positions at the University of Wyoming in Laramie, IT University of Copenhagen and most recently, Nanyang Technological University in Singapore.
 Additionally, he has worked as a researcher for the Norwegian telecommunications company Telenor.

 Ling has resided in Scandinavia, specifically Norway, for over twenty years.
 He was a member of the Gruppen for Ressursstudier ("the resource study group") established by Jørgen Randers and partner at Ressurskonsult, a consulting firm that explores the intersection of energy, technology, and society.
 Additionally, he was part of the Telenor R&D team and maintains an ongoing connection.
 He has also held the position of Pohs visiting professor of Communication Studies at the University of Michigan in Ann Arbor, where he retains an adjunct position.

 In 2012, Richard Ling founded the journal, Mobile Media and Communication, published by SAGE and currently serves as co-editor.
 He is also the founding co-editor of the Oxford University Press series on mobile communication.
 Additionally, he has held the position of Editor-in-Chief of the Journal of Computer-Mediated Communication.

 Ling moved to Singapore in 2014, where he held an endowed chair in the Wee Kim Wee School of Communication and Information at Nanyang Technological University.
 He headed a research team that focuses on mobile communication in Myanmar and elsewhere in Southeast Asia.